 Is the EU Part of MDSAP?

 The European Union (EU) is an official observer of MDSAP and may attend MDSAP meetings, assessments, and other activities.
-However, MDSAP is not yet accepted in the EU to replace or supplement its regulatory scheme.
+However, MDSAP is not accepted in the EU to replace or supplement its regulatory scheme.

 Who Can Perform MDSAP Audits?

 MDSAP audits are performed by Auditing Organizations (AOs).
 These organizations are authorized by the participating Regulatory Authorities to audit under MDSAP requirements.
 Medical device manufacturers that wish to be MDSAP certified must refer to their national AO list.